Research Guide: Primary Sources

 Log in to KCLS Databases

-• To Log in: use GRC + your student username.
-(The part before the @ in your GRC email address.)
+• Username to Log in: use GRC (all capital letters) + your student username.
+(The part before the @ in your GRC email address.
+Must be in lowercase letters)

 • PIN number: your pin is the last four characters of your log in.
 Example: e.23